c0def0rc0ffee/CopyPasta/README.md

 ## 🍜 Features

-- **Seamless File Copying**: Copy entire folders with a click and monitor every step.
 - **Pause and Resume**: Need a quick break?
 Pause and resume transfers anytime.
 - **Detailed Logging**: Track file operations in CSV or JSON logs, complete with timestamps.
-- **Duplicate Handling Options**: Choose to overwrite, skip, or decide per file.
 - **Buffer Size Control**: Adjust the transfer buffer to suit your needs.
 - **File Integrity Verification**: Check copied files with hash and size comparisons for peace of mind.